 T-cell mediated inflammatory conditions are influenced by cytokines, the chemical messengers produced by cells.
 The cytokines interleukin (IL)-12 and IL-23 result in skin disease such as psoriasis due to dysregulation of the immune system.
-Ustekinumab is a monoclonal antibody belonging to a newly developed class of biological, anti-cytokine medications that notably targets the p40 subunit of both interleukin (IL)-12 and -23.
+Ustekinumab is a monoclonal antibody belonging to a class of biological, anti-cytokine medications that notably targets the p40 subunit of both interleukins (IL)-12 and -23.

 Pharmacokinetics of ustekinumab